umee-network/docs/docs/users/governance/creating-proposal.md

 ## Step 2: Draft the Proposal

 Community members should take any and all feedback and suggestions into consideration when drafting a proposal.
 It’s important to anticipate which questions other community members may ask when drafting a proposal, and try to include details to address them in advance.
-Once the proposal has been drafted, it’s time to post it with the "**Proposal Discussion**" topic on [Umee's governance forum](https://gov.umee.cc/).
+Once the proposal has been drafted, it’s time to post it with the "**Proposal Discussion**" topic on [UX's governance forum](https://gov.umee.cc/).

 #### When posting a drafted proposal: